Enchanter’s Nightshade – Circaea lutetiana

 Description

-Leaves: The leaves are finely divided and have a strong, somewhat pungent odor when crushed.
+Leaves: The leaves are alternate, narrow, and often have a single, wing-like appendage.

-Habitat: It is commonly found in disturbed areas, along roadsides, and in fields.
+Habitat: It is commonly found in open woods, meadows, and along roadsides.

-Distribution: Common tansy is native to Eurasia but has become naturalized in North America.
+Distribution: Seneca snakeroot is native to North America.

 Occurrence